khaled-badenjki/my-money/README.md

 I used `sequelize` ORM to define the database schema.
 I used `postgresql` as a database engine.
 I used `sequelize-cli` to create the database and run migrations.

-# Usage ⭐

-when passing a negative value (for example the `CHANGE` command), you need to pass double dash `--` to signify the end of options, so it would be like this

-node index.js CHANGE -- 10.00% 8.00% -5.00% JUNE

 # Database performance 📊

 ## Setup